sonalithote/sonalithote.github.io/index.md

 title: About me
 feature_text: |
   ## Sonali Thote
-  This is my portfolio to showcase personal, private and professional project and domain work
+  Seeking New Horizons: A Software Engineer's Journey
 feature_image: "https://picsum.photos/1300/400?image=989"
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it."
+excerpt: "Software Engineer"
 ---

-I am results-driven Software Engineer with 5+ years of proven industry experience across domains like Finance, Product, and Agriculture domains.
-Skilled in delivering scalable and highly-available systems.
-Proficient in both individual contributor and managerial roles for every task and responsibility
+As a seasoned Software Engineer with a rich background spanning over six years, my career has traversed through various sectors including Finance, Product, and Agriculture, where I've excelled in crafting scalable and highly available systems.
+My technical proficiency is matched by my capability to lead and manage, ensuring that every project under my stewardship reaches its full potential.

-I hold Master degree (MS) in Computer Science Engineering with data science specialization from San Jose State University, California.
+My academic journey culminated in earning a Master's degree in Computer Science Engineering with a specialization in Data Science from San Jose State University, California.
+This solid educational foundation has been pivotal in shaping my approach to solving complex problems and innovating within the tech landscape.

-Currently actively looking for opportunities in the Bay Area and open to interviews.
-Resident of San Jose, California.
+Currently residing in San Jose, California, I am on the lookout for new opportunities that can benefit from my extensive experience and passion for technology.
+I am eager to bring my blend of leadership, technical expertise, and innovative thinking to a dynamic team driving forward in the Bay Area.

 {% include button.html text="Connect Catalyst " icon="linkedin" link="https://www.linkedin.com/in/sonali-thote/" color="#0366d6" %} {% include button.html text="Code Canvas" icon="github" link="https://github.com/sonalithote" color="#24292e" %} {% include button.html text="Tweet me" icon="twitter" link="https://twitter.com/?lang=en" color="#0d94e7" %}
 <!-- {% include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %} -->